algbio/matchtigs/README.md

 The matchtigs tool can be installed with the following methods.
 Out of the box, it implements all algorithms but the optimal matchtig algorithm.
-This is because the optimal matchtig algorithm uses the commercial software blossom V, which is free to use for researchers, but cannot be publicly redistributed.
+This is because the optimal matchtig algorithm uses the commercial software blossom V, which is [freely available for researchers](https://pub.ista.ac.at/~vnk/software.html#BLOSSOM5), but cannot be publicly redistributed.
 For all practical purposes, we recommend using greedy matchtigs, as they are a lot more efficient to compute, and have very similar cumulative length and string count as matchtigs (see the matchtigs publication linked below).

 ### Installation via [conda/mamba](https://docs.conda.io/en/latest/)